Jamie Lynn Spears’ Ex Casey Aldridge Gushes Over Daughter Maddie On Social Media

-Jamie Lynn Spears’ ex Casey Aldridge gushes over daughter Maddie on social media.
+Jamie Lynn Spears’ ex, Casey Aldridge, gushed over daughter Maddie on social media.
 Aldridge has managed to stay quietly in the background amid Maddie’s recent ATV accident.
 But posts and photos across Instagram and Twitter show that he loves “his sweet baby girl.”

 Jamie Lynn Spears and Casey Aldridge announced Maddie’s birth over eight years ago.
-Maddie Briann was the result of teenage pregnancy — a pregnancy that caused public controversy for Aldridge, since Spears was underage, at the time.
+Maddie Briann was the result of teenage pregnancy; a pregnancy that caused public controversy for Aldridge, since Spears was underage, at the time.

-Casey Aldridge escaped a felony statutory rape charge, and twice attempted to raise Maddie with Jamie Lynn Spears.
-Both times, the couple ended their relationship and Spears went on to marry businessman Jamie Watson in 2014.
+Casey Aldridge escaped a felony statutory rape charge and twice attempted to raise Maddie with Jamie Lynn Spears.
+Both times, the couple ended their relationship, and Spears went on to marry businessman Jamie Watson in 2014.

-Aldridge, who Radar called Jamie Lynn Spears’ “baby daddy,” had apparently been charged with DUI, reckless driving, and possessing paraphernalia, all in Mississippi — the southern state where Aldridge and Spears met, gave birth to Maddie, got engaged, bought a house together, and twice called it quits.
+Aldridge, who Radar called Jamie Lynn Spears’ “baby daddy,” had apparently been charged with DUI, reckless driving, and possessing paraphernalia, all in Mississippi; the southern state where Aldridge and Spears met, gave birth to Maddie, got engaged, bought a house together, and twice called it quits.

 Maddie and me at mardi gras….! pic.twitter.com/cjc8gGMK